Devon2731/JavaScript-Regex-Tutorial-Demystifying-the-Power-of-Regular-Expressions/README.md

 The `@` symbol separates the username from the domain. this section allows for the domain name, including uppercase and lowercase letters, numbers, dots (.), and hyphens (-).

+Key Components:

+1. The At Symbol (@):

+      -The at symbol (`@`) is a literal character in the regex pattern and serves as the delimiter that separates the username part from the domain part in an email address.

+2. Square Brackets (`[]`):

+      -Similar to the "Username Part," a character class is defined inside square brackets, specifying a set of characters for the domain.

+3. Character Range (`a-zA-Z0-9.-`):

+    -This character range allows for a variety of characters in the domain:
+      - `a-z: Lowercase letters
+      - `A-Z`: Uppercase letters
+      - `0-9`: Numbers
+      - ` .-`: Specific characters dot (.) and hyphen (-)

+4. Quantifier (+):

+   - The `+` quantifier means "one or more," indicating that the character class can match a sequence of one or more characters.

+Explanation:
+The "Email Domain Part" `@([a-zA-Z0-9.-]+)` specifies the accepted characters for the domain name in an email address.
+Here's what it allows:

+- Uppercase and Lowercase Letters:

+   - The inclusion of a-z and A-Z caters to both lowercase and uppercase letters.

+- Numbers:

+  - The range 0-9 permits the inclusion of numbers in the domain name.

+- Specific Characters:

+  - The characters .- allow the use of a dot (.) and hyphen (-) in the domain name.

+Combination of Characters:

+  - The + quantifier ensures that the domain name can consist of one or more of the specified characters.
+This prevents an empty or invalid domain name.

+Example:

+  - For the email address john.doe@example.com, the "Email Domain Part" matches the string example, as it includes lowercase letters and a dot, all of which fall within the defined character range.

 ## Top-Level Domain Part `\.([a-zA-Z]{2,6})$`

 This part represents the top-level domain of the email address.
 It starts with a dort (`\.`) and is followed by 2 to 6 letters (e.g., com, org, net).